-The Department of Educational Psychology sponsors masters and doctoral programs in school psychology (http://schoolpsych.ed.utah.edu/).
+The Department of Educational Psychology provides masters/specialist level and doctoral training programs in school psychology (http://schoolpsych.ed.utah.edu/).
 The graduate programs in school psychology are integrated and organized programs of professional psychology.
 Students who graduate from the program are skilled in a broad range of assessment practices and empirically supported interventions.
-The program has particular emphasis on behavioral interventions for school-age children and their families.
+The program has particular emphasis on autism specialty skills and evidence based cognitive and behavioral interventions for school-age children and their families.